Atmospheric and Oceanic Fluid Dynamics

 Download link at bottom of page.

-The web site for the first edition of the book, containing a description of already published material, is to be found by
+The web site for the first edition of the book is to be found by clicking on the link to the left.

 The PDF file contains the new chapters and some modified chapters that will appear in the 2nd edition of Atmospheric and Oceanic Fluid Dynamics

 .
-It does not contain the complete book so many cross-references are incomplete.
+It does not contain the complete book so many cross-references are missing.

 Chapters on Waves: